-One industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (often, but not exclusively, on Thursday or Friday afternoon of week 4, 5 or 6).
-The Industrial Visits Organiser for 2013-14 is Dr Judy Kim (email judy.kim@materials.ox.ac.uk).
+One industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (often, but not exclusively, on Thursday or Friday afternoon of week 5 or 6).
+The Industrial Visits Organiser for 2015-16 and 2016-2017 is Dr Lewys Jones (email lewys.jones@materials.ox.ac.uk).

-As part of your coursework as a Part I student, you are required to attend 4 visits during "the 5 terms subsequent to the sitting of the First Public examination" (Examination Regulations 2013).
+As part of your coursework as a Part I student, you are required to attend 4 visits during "the 5 terms subsequent to the sitting of the First Public examination" (Examination Regulations 2015).
 This translates as: the Michaelmas, Hilary, and Trinity Terms of your second year and the Michaelmas and Hilary Terms of your 3rd year.
-3rd year students will not be offered places on the Trinity Term industrial visit of their 3rd year.
+Third year students will not be offered places on the Trinity Term industrial visit of their third year.

 Industrial visits are open to all undergraduate and graduate students in the Department, although Part I students will have priority.
 Numbers for each trip are usually restricted to 20-25 people.
 Details of each visit are circulated to students by email.
 Signing up for the visits is done via WebLearn and booking is on a first come, first served basis.
+Sign-up will open each term on Monday of week 2 at 8.00pm and will close on Monday of week 4 at 8.00pm.
+If you know that you wish to sign-up for a visit but have an immoveable commitment at this time which means that you will be unable to access WebLearn, you should advise your tutor of the reason and then contact the Academic Administrative Assistant (AAA) no later than noon on Monday of week 2 with a request for special consideration to be added manually.
+The AAA will then liaise with your tutor and confirm the position to you.
 The coach usually leaves from the Hume-Rothery Building after morning lectures and returns 18:30, depending on travel time to the destination.